Table of Contents

 While this study suggests that consuming cocoa before bed may not negatively impact sleep quality, it’s worth noting that individual responses to caffeine and other stimulants can vary.
 Cocoa contains some caffeine and may also contain other compounds that could potentially affect sleep in some people.
 Therefore, if you are sensitive to caffeine or have difficulty sleeping, avoid consuming cocoa or other sources of caffeine close to bedtime.

-Can I drink cocoa powder before bed?
+Can I drink cocoa powder at night?

 In the study published in PubMed, researchers investigated the effects of cocoa consumption on sleep in individuals with obstructive sleep apnea (OSA).
 OSA is a common sleep disorder characterized by recurrent episodes of partial or complete obstruction of the upper airway during sleep, leading to disrupted sleep and other health problems.